Student Teaching Information

 - Documented medical emergencies

-- Scheduled UNC activities the teacher candidate is required or highly encouraged to attend (practicum seminars, required training, teacher job fairs).
-Cooperating teacher and UNC supervisor must be notified and give their consent.
+- Scheduled UNC activities the teacher candidate is required or highly encouraged to attend (seminars, required training, teacher job fairs, etc.).
+Mentor teacher and UNC supervisor must be notified and give their consent.